 There is no system of free absences at Howard Payne University.
-Students are expected and urged to attend all class sessions.
+To ensure that students do not miss significant instructional material that jeopardizes their success in class, students are expected and urged to attend all class sessions.
+Students have full responsibility for accounting to their instructor for absences.
+Absences are counted from the first day the class meets, not from the date the student registers.
 A student must attend class a minimum of 75% of the sessions in order to receive credit for the course.
+Students who exceed the "allowable absences" automatically fail the course even if their work in the class is satisfactory.
 The instructor in each course is expected to state an attendance policy in the course syllabus.
 Each student is expected to familiarize himself or herself with this policy at the beginning of each course.
 EACH INSTRUCTOR MAY ESTABLISH A MORE STRINGENT ABSENCE POLICY IF IT IS OUTLINED IN THE COURSE SYLLABUS.
-Absences are counted from the first day class meets, not from the date the student registers.
 All absences, excused or unexcused, are counted as classes missed.
 Work missed for an excused absence may be made up but the absence is still considered in the total count.
+Students are expected to report for class on time.
+Habitual tardiness may, at the discretion of the instructor, be considered in computing class attendance.